 There is more to health than diet and nutrition.

 Stress can be defined as when the demands of an individual’s internal and external environment are enough to disrupt physical and mental homeostasis.
 Our modern world is full of stressors, which chronically activate our stress response systems.
 These systems in our body were designed to help us deal with acute stressors, they were not meant to be activated all the time.
 We commonly think of stress in the form of psychological stress such work stress and relationship stress, which is certainly a serious issue these days.
-However, stressors can also be in the form of over training, lack of sleep, poor diet and lifestyle choices, chronic infections and chronic diseases.
+However, stressors can also be in the form of over training, lack of exersize, lack of sleep, poor diet and lifestyle choices, chronic infections and chronic diseases.
 Through various mechanisms, chronic stress has been implicated as a major contributing factor to the development of most modern diseases such as type 2 diabetes, obesity, autoimmunity, cardiovascular disease, Alzheimer’s and cancer.

 In our modern world there are so many threats to disrupt the factors that contribute to our mental health, which is a large reason as to why diseases like depression and anxiety are on the rise.
 The importance of mental health on longevity and health is being seen more and more in the scientific literature.
 For example, a common factor in the areas with the longest living populations, known as the Blue Zones (The Blue Zone Project), is a sense of purpose and spirituality.
 Whereby individuals in these areas have a clear sense of purpose in their life along with a deep sense of spirituality.
 This eludes to the importance of managing all of the aspects that contribute to our mental health.
 These people also have other factors in common such as they eat whole food diets from the land (with animal and plant based foods), they have a deep sense of social connection with minimal stressors in their life, they are not sedentary and move around on their feet daily, they are exposed to nature on a regular basis and they get adequate amounts of sleep without the disrupting effects of technology.
-The improtance of will be discussed below.
-As you can see, these communities practice all the the main pillars of health, which is why they love so long without chronic disease.
+As you can see, these communities practice all the the main pillars of health, which is why they live so long without chronic disease.

 Most of us don’t get enough and most of us wish we had more.
 An optimal amount of sleep is said to be 7-9 hours, however most Australians get less than 6 hours a night.
 Sleep deprivation is a chronic stressor on the body and effects every organ system as it is a crucial process that helps our bodies repair and regenerate.
 Sleep depravation can obviously lead to poor mental and physical performance.
 It can also contribute to poor decision making, especially around your health.
 For example, a lack of sleep can lead to increased cravings for highly palatable/high calorie foods, increased caloric intake and is tightly associated with weight gain.
 Also, chronic sleep deprivation is a large contributing factor to many chronic diseases so prevalent today.